fisharebest/webtrees/modules_v2/googlemap/googlemap_readme.txt

 It is also possible to define a MAP record within a ADDR record, even though this is not according to the standard (these records are created by Legacy).

-Add a place using webtrees Googlemap module (recommended method):
+Add a place using webtrees Google Maps module (recommended method):

 Forenote: the Google Map module is designed to work with locations in tree-like fashion.
 If we were to consider a suburb of London, the tree would take the